 To Submit an Application:

-- Copies of Transcripts for each year of undergraduate and graduate study completed, with English translation
+- Upload copies of transcripts for each year of undergraduate and graduate study completed, with English translation

-- Copies of Licenciatura Diploma and, if relevant, Master’s Degree Diploma, with English translation
+- Upload copies of Licenciatura Diploma and, if relevant, Master’s Degree Diploma, with English translation

-- Three hand-signed letters of recommendation (PDF 332 KB).
+- Request three letters of recommendation.
 Recommendation letters should be written by people who know you well, such as teachers or employers.
 They should not come from friends or relatives.
 Letters should be written in English or be accompanied by an English translation.
-Letters must be sent by referees to the U.S. Embassy directly.
-They will not be accepted from applicants.
-See application instructions for details.

 Due to the anticipated volume of applications received, we will not forward explanations to applicants not selected for the program.

-For more information on the Fulbright Program or for announcements of upcoming information sessions: e-mail MaputoExchangePrograms@state.gov, visit our Facebook page at http://www.facebook.com/USEmbassyMozambique, or visit http://foreign.fulbrightonline.org/
+For more information on the Fulbright Program or for announcements of upcoming events: e-mail MaputoExchangePrograms@state.gov, visit our Facebook page at http://www.facebook.com/USEmbassyMozambique, or visit http://foreign.fulbrightonline.org/.